How to Avoid a Chimney Fire

 How are they avoided?

 Regular cleaning is the only way chimney fires can by avoided.
-The National Safety Council recommends that chimneys be swept thoroughly at least twice a year, once perhaps at the beginning of the cold weather period, i.e. after the Summer /Autumn, to clear the chimney of debris (Bird’s Nests, etc.) which may have accumulated and also to remove soot.
+Recommendations are that chimneys be swept thoroughly at least twice a year, once perhaps at the beginning of the cold weather period, i.e. after the Summer /Autumn, to clear the chimney of debris (Bird’s Nests, etc.) which may have accumulated and also to remove soot.
 They should also be swept mid-way through the Winter to ensure a fire does not occur.
 Obviously the more often a fire is lit and the more varied the fuels used, the more frequently it should be cleaned.
 Do not rely on chemical blocks etc. to clean a chimney.
 There is no better method that a sweep’s brush!

 Chimney fires and the Fire Brigade